My name is Keygar and this is my website, "Rapture Notes".

 and arrange with their sales departments to pay the bills etc. on my behalf.
 Who knows, this may be just what God wants you to do at such a time.
 Me, I'll be with Jesus by His grace, and no longer much interested in "Rapture Notes" as such, but it would be nice to know it was still being a source of encouragement and information to some.

-If you would like to do something constructive as a Christian, please consider either mirroring this site, or downloading it onto a disc for distribution now or later to family, friends and neighbours.
-Free software such as "wget" or "httrack" can be used to quickly copy this website in its entirety.
-Just Google these programmes and you can soon have the entire Rapture Notes website on disc to share with others.
+If you would like to do something constructive as a Christian, please consider either mirroring this site, or downloading it onto a thumb drive (64GB) for distribution now or later to family, friends and neighbours.
+Free software such as "httrack" can be used to quickly copy this website in its entirety.
+Just Google/Download these programmes and you can easily have the entire Rapture Notes website on a small USB drive to share with or leave for others.

 Back To Main Site